Edmund Muskie: 1954 Maine gubernatorial election

+Governor of Maine (1955–1959)

 First term

 Muskie purchased 40 acres of Cape Elizabeth for Maine.

-Muskie was inaugurated as the 62nd Governor of Maine on January 6, 1955.
+Muskie was inaugurated as the 62nd governor of Maine on January 6, 1955.
 He was the state's first Roman Catholic governor.
 Shortly after his assumption of the office, the next election cycle stacked the legislature with a 4-to-1 Republican-Democrat ratio against Muskie.
 Through bipartisanship and his aggressive personality he managed to pass the majority of his party platform.
 Constituents pressured him to more aggressively pursue water control and anti-pollution legislation.
 In August, the Maine State Legislature authorized him to take extraordinary action to control the state's pollution standards.
 He used this authority to sign the New England Interstate Water Pollution Control Compact on August 31, 1955.
 This compact required member states to pay for anti-pollution measures collectively.
 Conservative members of the Chamber of Commerce fought back against Muskie in his attempt to allocate money to the compact and greatly reduced the amount paid.
 One of the chief concerns of Muskie during this time was economic development.
 Maine's population was aging, putting pressure on welfare services.
 He expanded certain programs and cut down on others in order rebalance state spending.
 Before leaving office Muskie signed an executive order extending the gubernatorial term to four years.

 He expanded the territory comprising Baxter State Park by 3,569 acres and purchased 40 acres (1.7 million ft^{2}) of Cape Elizabeth from the federal government for $28,000.
 He also created the Department of Development of Commerce and Industry and Maine Industrial Building Authority.
 In February 1955, he was briefed on atomic energy power by the United States Atomic Energy Commission leading him to limit the expansion of atomic-powered electrical facilities.